kyverno/website/content/en/docs/Writing policies/variables.md

 `{{images.initContainers.vault.digest}}`

-6. Reference the readable reference for the image
+6. Reference the readable reference for the image (along with the image digest)

 `{{images.initContainers.vault.reference}}`

-7. Reference the readable reference for the image along with the image tag
+7. Reference the readable reference for the image (along with the image tag)

 `{{images.initContainers.vault.referenceWithTag}}`

-For initContainer `vault`,`referenceWithTag` corresponds to `https://ghcr.io/vault:v3`.
+For initContainer `vault`, `referenceWithTag` corresponds to `https://ghcr.io/vault:v3`.
 Since the image is specified with a `tag` and not a `digest`, `reference` variable will also hold the same value.

 This same pattern and image variable arrangement also works for ephemeral containers.